elchrisso-com/elchrisso-com.github.io/maria-chris-wedding/index.md

 #### From London
 Check [Google flights](https://www.google.com/travel/flights) and [SAS](https://www.flysas.com/) for flights from London Heathrow (LHR) to Bodo (BOO), for the quickest and most affordable flights.
 They usually go through Oslo (OSL).

-**Note**: Since 2 August is still a long time away now, it may be worth waiting a short time for the airlines to confirm their schedules before booking.
-But keep an eye.

 ### By Road
 Driving will take a couple of days, but you can get a ferry crossing from the UK to the Netherlands and Denmark to Norway (Oslo) to shorten the trip a bit.
 Having said that, landing in Oslo and driving from there will be slow going.
 Nobody drives between cities in Norway, as the country is vast and mountainous.
 Norway has slow, single track, roads with heavy speeding fines.
 Better to blast it up through Sweden and cross closer to Bodo at Gradis.

 ### By Sea
 As far as I am aware there is no ferry between Norway and the UK.
 Maybe you can get one from the Shetland or Orkney Islands, I cannot find anything myself, but if you do discover it, please let me know.

-As an alternative option, if you drive, you can take a ferry from Germany to Oslo.
+As an alternative option, if you drive, you can take a ferry from Denmark to Oslo.

 ## Staying in Bodo
 There are many hotels in town.
 Here is a short list without links yet.